sdnhype/airnet/examples/README_click.md

 * _Internal network interface_ to connect to other VMs (e.g. eth2)

-The Click VM internal interface address (e.g. eth2) must be configured with the same IP address as the _DataMachine_ IP address in the mapping file.
+**The Click VM internal interface address (e.g. eth2) must be configured with the same IP address as the _DataMachine_ IP address in the mapping file**.
 Moreover, make sure the internal interface is up and is in promiscuous mode.

     $ sudo ip addr add <ip_address> dev <intf>
     $ sudo ip link set dev <intf> up